-- 3.1 The UK is a leading international financial centre and the world's largest net exporter of financial services as of 2021,6 with a surplus of financial services trade of £44.7 billion.
+- 3.1 The UK is a leading international financial centre with a surplus of financial services trade of £73.2 billion in 2023.
 The size and international importance of the UK financial system has led the International Monetary Fund (IMF) to refer to UK financial stability as a 'global public good'. - 3.2 The financial services sector is an important part of the UK economy.
-It contributed £173.6 billion to the UK economy in 2021, 8.3% of total economic output.
+It contributed £208.2 billion to the UK economy in 2023, 8.8% of total economic output.
 The UK financial sector supports the wider economy through its provision of vital services.
 Companies and households rely on financial firms to save and invest, borrow, make payments, and distribute and pool risks.
 In fulfilling these critical functions, UK financial firms underpin core economic activities, as well as facilitate innovation.
 A well-functioning financial system supports a healthy and dynamic UK economy overall. - 3.3 The UK financial sector also has the potential to be a source of economic distress, as evidenced by the global financial crisis (2007-08).
 That crisis led to severe economic contraction and taxpayer bailouts of financial institutions.
 At its peak, total UK government support for the financial system in cash and guarantees amounted to almost £1.2 trillion. - 3.4 Strong prudential standards are an essential component of mitigating the risks of financial crises and achieving wider financial stability.
-Resilient financial institutions particularly those which are ring-fenced are better able to withstand shocks while ensuring the sustained provision of vital services to the wider economy. - 3.5 Research and experience demonstrates the importance of reducing the risk of financial crises in light of their high economic cost, and the value of regulatory independence in reducing that risk.
-The independence of supervisors from governments is one of the International Association of Insurance Supervisors' (IAIS) core principles for insurance supervision, and one of the Basel Committee's core principles for effective banking supervision (Basel Committee on Banking Supervision, 2012).8 Compliance with these principles is regularly assessed by the IMF and the World Bank.
+Resilient financial institutions, particularly those which are ring-fenced, are better able to withstand shocks while ensuring the sustained provision of vital services to the wider economy. - 3.5 Research and experience demonstrates the importance of reducing the risk of financial crises in light of their high economic cost, and the value of regulatory independence in